oracle-livelabs/oci-migration/ebs-extend-logginganalytics/introduction/introduction.md

 In order to complete this lab you will need the resources created in the [Lift and Shift On-Premises EBS to OCI](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=672&clear=180&session=5980193088668).

-**Note:** You do not need to complete the Lift and Shift On-Premises EBS to OCI workshop in order to begin this lab, all you need to do is download an EBS instance from OCI Marketplace.
+**Note:** As an option, you do not need to complete the Lift and Shift On-Premises EBS to OCI workshop in order to begin this lab.
+Download an EBS instance from OCI Marketplace to begin this lab.

 Estimated Workshop Time: 2 hours

 ### **Background**

 This lab will leverage the EBS Cloud Manager and affiliated EBS Instances created in the main section of the EBS Lift and Shift Lab.
-We will now work to incorporate further use of OCI services to enhance our environment
+We will now work to incorporate further use of OCI services to enhance our environment.

 Notes: